Monotonic function: In calculus and analysis

 To avoid ambiguity, the terms weakly monotone, weakly increasing and weakly decreasing are often used to refer to non-strict monotonicity.

 The terms "non-decreasing" and "non-increasing" should not be confused with the (much weaker) negative qualifications "not decreasing" and "not increasing".
 For example, the non-monotonic function shown in figure 3 first falls, then rises, then falls again.
 It is therefore not decreasing and not increasing, but it is neither non-decreasing nor non-increasing.

 A function $f$ is said to be absolutely monotonic over an interval $\left(a, b\right)$ if the derivatives of all orders of $f$ are nonnegative or all nonpositive at all points on the interval.

 Inverse of function

 All strictly monotonic functions are invertible because they are guaranteed to have a one-to-one mapping from their range to their domain.

-However, functions that are only weakly monotone are not invertible because they are constant on some interval (and therefore are not one-to-one).
+However, functions that are only weakly monotone need not be invertible; they may be constant on some interval (and therefore not one-to-one).

 A function may be strictly monotonic over a limited a range of values and thus have an inverse on that range even though it is not strictly monotonic everywhere.
 For example, if $y = g(x)$ is strictly increasing on the range $[a, b]$, then it has an inverse $x = h(y)$ on the range $[g(a), g(b)]$.

-Note that the term monotonic is sometimes used in place of strictly monotonic, so a source may state that all monotonic functions are invertible when they really mean that all strictly monotonic functions are invertible.
+The term monotonic is sometimes used in place of strictly monotonic, so a source may state that all monotonic functions are invertible when they really mean that all strictly monotonic functions are invertible.